wadams458/SilentBob/README.md

         on "EAT" button not pressed
-           then timer adds +1 every 3 seconds
+            then timer adds +1 every 2 seconds.

-        on "EAT" button not pressed
+        on "EAT" button pressed
-            then timer adds +1 every 3 seconds
+            then EAT Timer -1

         on "PLAY" button not pressed
-           then timer adds +1 every 3 seconds
+            then timer adds +1 every 2 seconds.

-        on "PLAY" button not pressed
+        on "PLAY" button pressed
-            then timer adds +1 every 3 seconds
+            then PLAY Timer -1

         on "NAP" button not pressed